 Working with Kitchener Public Library (KPL), Daniela and her students hosted several Family Board Game Fun events in which we introduced children and families to many new board games that can be played by children as young as 2 years of age and that can be played in only 10-15 minutes.
 The events were very successful and enjoyed by patrons!
 What was especially unique about these events was seeing groups of siblings, parents and children, grandparents and children all playing and having fun together, with a diverse number of languages spoken.
 Daniela worked with KPL to curate a new collection of board games for children that was introduced into circulation at KPL's Central Branch in April 2021.
 The collection has been so successful that Daniela and the library are now working on a new set of board games to add to the collection.

-This outreach project was covered in the University of Waterloo's News
+This outreach project was first covered in the University of Waterloo's News

 Please read before using materials below

 This initiative is described in more detail below and relevant materials are provided openly for other interested libraries or institutions to use and adapt according to a CC BY-NC license, unless stated otherwise.
 This license allows re-users to distribute, remix, adapt, and build upon the material in any medium or format for noncommercial purposes only, and only so long as attribution is given to the creator.
 (The creator for the text of these materials should be indicated to be Daniela O'Neill.
 Some items may have other stated attributions, such as photographs or drawings for which sources and any applicable permissions are noted).

 Please note that the materials below are those that Daniela and her students worked on and provided to the library.
 Much more work went on at the library to get this collection off the ground.
 If you are interested in learning more about the library side, please contact Kitchener Public Library - Central Branch for details.